shephertz/App42_Cocos2DX_SDK/README.md

 * Download the contents of this repo

 * Extract the contents and add (drag n drop) the App42_Cocos2DX_x.x_SDK folder to your xcode project.
-* * Your XCode structure should look something like this
+* Your Xcode structure should look something like this

 ![App42 Cocos2dx iOS](http://cdn.shephertz.com/repository/files/00997a26e28f8e9e3ee0aebc9dbcda1b6c36537bb2f21989a8923f406daf97ae/beeadbd845c8059d760531994e15667e69b09bda/XcodeLeftPane.png)